aswathyajith/SuperBERT/preprocess/README.md

 1. Preparatory
     1. We break the PRO dataset into 85 files, each with 1M articles (one article per line)
-    2. We create a Postgre database table `shadow` with title, language, journal for each article.
+    2. We create a Postgre database table `shadow` with title, language, journal, and key (i.e., hash id) for each article.
 1. Create training dataset
-    1. Use SQL query on `shadow` to identify keys for articles of interest
+    1. Use SQL query on `shadow` to identify keys for articles of interest, creating a file containing those keys.
-    2. Use SQL query on XX to identify locations of those articles
+    2. Scan through the 85 files, extractings sentences only for those documents identified in (i)

-    3. Extract sentences from each of those articles
+This process may appear somewhat inefficient (and it is not fast), but we haven not found a better approach.
+(An attempt to create one file per article crashed the Theta file system!)

 # The Postgres database